 Eight charged in giant PWC scam

-KANSAS CITY, Mo. - Eight people, including two doctors, were charged in federal court in December for allegedly delivering power wheelchairs to people who did not need them and charging Medicare $2.3 million, according to the Associated Press and Kansas City Star.
+KANSAS CITY, Mo. - Eight people, including two doctors, have been charged in federal court for allegedly delivering power wheelchairs to people who did not need them and charging Medicare $2.3 million, according to the Associated Press and Kansas City Star.